Hugh S. Johnson: NRA

 According to historian Ellis Hawley:at the hands of historians the National Recovery Administration of 1933-35 has fared badly.
 Cursed at the time, it has remained the epitome of political aberration, illustrative of the pitfalls of “planning” and deplored both for hampering recovery and delaying genuine reform.

+In its brief existence, according to internal reports, the NRA created an estimated 2.78 million jobs—more than all other New Deal agencies combined by 1935, and added roughly $3 billion annually to purchasing power without direct Treasury appropriations.
+It established minimum wages, maximum hours, ended most child-labor practices and dissolved sweatshops across multiple industries.

+The key NRA code successes included: